 James Vanderbilt – Brainerd, MN

 James Vanderbilt is a 54 year old fishing guide from Brainerd, Minnesota.
-When he is not helping clients seek out the elusive walleye of Lake Mille Lacs, he is taking notes using his outdated iPhone 5 and an old-fashioned notebook about upcoming limited edition sneaker dates.
+When he is not helping clients seek out the elusive walleye of Lake Mille Lacs or scouring the Internet for rare used vinyl for sale, he is taking notes using his outdated iPhone 5 and an old-fashioned notebook about upcoming limited edition sneaker dates.
 James is a reseller, but he will always be wearing a cool pair of kicks.
 “If I really like the pair, I will purchase extra for my personal use.
 It’s become part of my brand, people refer to me as the fishing guide with the cool shoes.
 I usually go for the bright neon colors.”
 His allegiance is mostly to the Nike catalog, but he has recently acquired an impressive Yeezy collection.
 We like the idea of a fishing guide in Minnesota wearing the craziest looking alien Yeezys.

 Father Cormac O’Donovan – Bend, OR